Caleres: 1970s–1990s: Diversification as Brown Group

-2000-present: Name changes
+Since 2000: Name changes

 As part of a restructuring, in 2002 the company closed 100 Naturalizer stores and remodeled 700 Famous Footwear outlets.
 The company had a loss of $4 million in 2001, and a $45.2 million profit in 2002.
 In the first half of 2003, Brown's stock value increased nearly 80 percent.
 At the end of that year, Brown signed a licensing deal to design and market footwear under Phillips-Van Heusen Corp.'s Bass label.

 On May 27, 2015, Brown Shoe changed its name to Caleres, retaining the "Brown Shoe" name for a future line of men's footwear.
 The name Caleres comes from the Latin word calēre which means to glow with passion or intensity.
-The *5* that is part of the new logo was taken from a stamp that was on the bottom of all shoes in the late 1800s that represented the company’s promise of comfort and fit.
+The *5* that is part of the new logo was taken from a wear indicator stamp that was on the bottom of all shoes in the late 1800s that represented the company’s promise of comfort and fit.
 The company paid $5 to the wearer if the stamp wore out.

 Caleres purchased Allen Edmonds for $255 million in December 2016 from Brentwood Associates.
 As of November 2018, the company continues to be based in Clayton, Missouri.
-Dianne Sullivan is the CEO.